Reviews You Can Rely On

 Size-wise it's also a bit larger, with a longer wire cable and a wider main body.
 Neither of these differences was big enough to affect our purchasing recommendation.
 Overall it's tied for being the second lightest and smallest.

-black diamond atc xp belay device review - the body and wire loop on the black diamond atc xp (left) are both...
+black diamond atc xp - though the black diamond atc xp (left) is seemingly larger than the...

-The body and wire loop on the Black Diamond ATC XP (left) are both larger than the Petzl Verso (right).
-The difference wasn't large enough to have a significant impact on our scoring.
+Though the Black Diamond ATC XP (left) is seemingly larger than the Petzl Verso (right), there wasn't enough disparity to effect our scoring.

 Credit: Jack Cramer